microsoft/Azure-Kinect-Sensor-SDK/CONTRIBUTING.md

 #### Declined
 We have consider the request and have decided not to implement it.
 This may be because we don't have the resources, because the feature doesn't align with company goals, <more?>
-We will consider all of the ideas, but some we will be declined to implement due to the restrictions of the product.

 ## Finding issues you can help with